thiagoneye/course-golang/README.md

 <img src="img/google.png" width="400px">

-Go language studies from the YouTube website.
+Go language studies from the YouTube.

 All files were based on the course from the cited website.